AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 - records may include higher-rank components.

-These problems have already been [described in some detail](records/overloaded-record-fields#record-updates).
-In the interests of doing something, even if imperfect, the traditional record update syntax will support only non-overloaded update (that is, update of a unique known record type).
-Where overloading mean that the fields alone do not determine the type being updated, a type signature may be required.
+These problems have already been [described in some detail](records/overloaded-record-fields/sorf#record-updates).
+In the interests of doing something, even if imperfect, the overloaded-record-field design works as follows:

+- The traditional record update syntax `r { f1=e2, ..., fn=en }` supports only non-overloaded update; that is, update of a unique known record type.

+- If there is only one data type that has all the fields  `f1` .. `fn` mentioned in the update, then that is the data type to be updated.

+- If more than one data type has all those fields, a type signature may be used to disambiguate, in one of two places: either `r :: <type> { fi=ei }` or `r { fi=ei } :: <type>`.

 For example,

 ```wiki
 e { x = t }
 ```

 currently relies on the name `x` to determine the datatype of the record.
-If this is ambiguous, a type signature can be given either to `e` or to the whole expression.
+If this is ambiguous, a type signature can be given either to `e` or to the whole expression (but nowhere else).
 Thus either

 ```wiki
   e :: T Int { x = t }